onlurking/awesome-infosec/readme.md

 This course shows how smart cards are different compared to other type of cards.
 It is explained how smart cards can be used to realize confidentiality and integrity of information.
 Insight is given into the structure and operation of a smart card, the functionality of a smart card operating system and commonly used security mechanisms.
 In addition, an overview is given of developments in the field of chips (8, 16 and 32 bit architectures, co-processors), operating systems, virtual machines (Java Card, MULTOS), compatibility (PC / SC, Open Card, EMV) security evaluation (ITSEC, Common Criteria) and physical and logical attack methods (probing, SEM, FIB, DFA, DPA).
 Biometric identification and authentication using smart cards is dealt along with a summary of developments and (im) possibilities.

   * [The Life of Binaries](http://opensecuritytraining.info/LifeOfBinaries.html) <br>
-Along the way we discuss the relevance of security at different stages of a binaryâ€™s life, from the tricks that can be played by a malicious compiler, to how viruses really work, to the way which malware â€œpackersâ€ duplicate OS process execution functionality, to the benefit of a security-enhanced OS loader which implements address space layout randomization (ASLR).
+Along the way we discuss the relevance of security at different stages of a binary's life, from the tricks that can be played by a malicious compiler, to how viruses really work, to the way which malware â€œpackersâ€ duplicate OS process execution functionality, to the benefit of a security-enhanced OS loader which implements address space layout randomization (ASLR).

   * [Understanding Cryptology: Core Concepts](http://opensecuritytraining.info/CryptoCore.html) <br>
 This is an introduction to cryptology with a focus on applied cryptology.
 It was designed to be accessible to a wide audience, and therefore does not include a rigorous mathematical foundation (this will be covered in later classes).